BlazeCoderLab/CoinFlow-Faucet-Script/README.md

 Version 1.1.1 - (12 September 2025)
 - Fixed: Auto Fetching Domain Issue
 - Added: Manual input for the domain in './libs/config.php'
+- Updated: Moved Admin Panel to a separate Folder

 Version 1.1.0 - (11 September 2025)
 - Removed: Extra fields from admin panel that are no longer needed to enhance performance